Michigan-State-University/cias-api/README.md

 ## METADATA
 * Project name: CIAS 3.0 (Computerized Intervention Authoring System);
 * Owner: [Wayne State University](https://wayne.edu/);
+* Documentation is exposed without logging in the path `/api-docs`;
 * License: It is a property of [Wayne State University](https://wayne.edu/).
 All rights reserved.

 ## DECISIONS